Quantum-enhanced sensing with variable-range interactions: Introduction

-To estimate the strength of the magnetic field interacting with a quantum system, quantum spin systems consisting of $N$ subsystems as probes are routinely employed \cite{metro_manybody_critic_zanardi_2008, metro_manybody_critic_paris_2008, manybody_metro_critic_compressed_dur_2016, manybody_metro_critic_paris_2016, manybody_metro_critic_horodecki_2018, manybody_metro_critic_PRR_2023, manybody_metro_critic_PRL_2023} which are then exposed to an external magnetic field for a certain period of time.
+To estimate the strength of the magnetic field interacting with a quantum system, quantum spin systems consisting of $N$ subsystems as probes are routinely employed \cite{metro_manybody_critic_zanardi_2008, metro_manybody_critic_paris_2008, manybody_metro_critic_compressed_dur_2016, manybody_metro_critic_paris_2016, manybody_metro_critic_horodecki_2018, manybody_metro_critic_PRR_2023, manybody_metro_critic_PRL_2023}, which are then exposed to an external magnetic field for a certain period.
 As a result of the finite energy shifts caused by the magnetic field, the system acquires a relative phase, allowing the corresponding parameters to be estimated by comparing the input and output of the probe after performing measurements \cite{giovenneti2006, giovannetti_nature}.
 Due to the Cram{\'e}r-Rao bound \cite{cramer1946mathematical}, the standard deviation in the estimation of the magnetic field for $N$-body quantum sensors is lower bounded by the inverse of the square root of the Fisher information.
-Entangled states, in particular, path entangled $NOON$ states \cite{kok2002} and Greenberger-Horne-Zeilinger (GHZ) states \cite{ghz}, help to accomplish in more precise parameter estimation, outperforming the existing precision limitations, $N^{-1/2}$ of utilising uncorrelated probes \cite{caves1981}.
+Entangled states, in particular, path entangled $NOON$ states \cite{kok2002} and Greenberger-Horne-Zeilinger (GHZ) states \cite{ghz}, help accomplish more precise parameter estimation, outperforming the existing precision limitations, $N^{-1/2}$ of utilizing uncorrelated probes \cite{caves1981}.
+In addition, quantum control \cite{ landau_zenar_metrology_2017, quantum_control_campo_2022} and sequential measurements \cite{abolfazal_sequential_2022} allow better scaling in time to achieve minimum uncertainty.